Neglect one simple step and you could dig yourself into deep trouble. So “call 811 before you dig.” It’s the law.

 The center’s aim is to prevent damage, service disruptions and potential disaster from uncharted digging into buried service facilities.

-Callers to the center must identify project locations 48 business hours before starting work, giving exact street or other coordinate information The center then notifies all affected utilities which subscribe to the center of the pending excavation.
-Each utility sends employees to locate underground lines near the project with color-coded paint that identifies what kind of utility is underground.
+Callers to the center must identify project locations 48 business hours before starting work, giving exact street or other coordinate information The center then sends out workers to identify the various utilities underground in that area.

 Failure to call and receive necessary guidance can prove messy at the very least, disrupt essential services and may be downright hazardous.
 Everyone, including homeowners, must call OUNC when planning to dig.
 Neighborhoods, especially new ones, have extensive utility lines criss-crossing under their yards.

-The Oregon Utility Notification Center, located in Portland, will take locate requests 24 hours/day, seven days a week.
+The Oregon Utility Notification Center will take locate requests 24 hours/day, seven days a week.